simontt19/auto-ml/docs/final_goal.md

 # Final Goal: Enterprise-Scale Auto ML Framework

+## Deployment Status (2025-06-14)

+- The backend FastAPI API is now live and healthy at: https://auto-ml-production.up.railway.app
+- All import and deployment issues have been resolved.
+- The system now supports instant live upgrades and optimizations via CI/CD.
+- **Note:** The project is still far from a true enterprise-level ML framework.
+Many advanced features, scalability, security, and compliance requirements remain to be implemented.

+## Continuous Deployment & Live Optimization

+- All code changes are automatically deployed to production via Railway.
+- The agent can now optimize and upgrade the backend, test locally, and instantly go live.
+- All troubleshooting and upgrade steps are documented in `docs/debug_logs.md`.

 ## Vision Statement

 Build a **comprehensive, enterprise-grade Auto ML framework** that can handle real-world scenarios with multiple users, projects, and massive scale.
 The framework should be **agent-friendly** for automated development and **user-friendly** for simple requirement specification.